khoelsch/selenium-webdriver-example/README.md

   mvn versions:display-dependency-updates
 ````

+### Third-party Licenses

+License information of used Maven dependencies is generated _in each module_ two forms:

-### Generate file that aggregates the licenses of all project dependencies
+0. An XML file containing the names of all used licenses in ``<MODULE_ROOT>/target/generated-resources/licenses.xml``

-With...
+0. Each license in either HTML or plain-text in ``<MODULE_ROOT>/target/generated-resources/licenses``

+You can generate an aggregated license file on demand with...

 ````
   mvn license:aggregate-add-third-party